Capital Calls: Bill Gates under yet another spotlight

 -----------------------------------------------

 FLOOD GATES OPEN.
-Rich guy and Microsoft founder Bill Gates is, as the world knows, getting divorced.
-Since the announcement of the split, Gates has come under fresh scrutiny here, including over his contacts with convicted sex offender Jeffrey Epstein and a prior consensual relationship with a Microsoft employee.
+Rich guy and Microsoft (MSFT.O) founder Bill Gates is, as the world knows, getting divorced read more .
+Since the announcement of the split, Gates has come under fresh scrutiny, including over his contacts with convicted sex offender Jeffrey Epstein and a prior consensual relationship with a Microsoft employee.
 An investigation years later into the latter by Microsoft’s board coincided with Gates’ resignation as a director in 2020, according to the Wall Street Journal.

 The statement issued by Gates and his wife Melinda suggested their charity, a force in global public health with more than $50 billion in total assets, will continue under their joint leadership.
-That may be the intent, but the airing of dirty laundry could easily undermine Bill Gates’ future influence at the foundation.
+That may be the intent read more , but the airing of dirty laundry could easily undermine Bill Gates’ future influence at the foundation.
 (By Richard Beales)

 Earlier in Capital Calls: